hziv/ProjectWorkflow/README.md

 Install Miniconda.

 ### Step 2:
-Create a project folder on your computer.
+Create a project folder `MyProject` on your computer.

 ### Step 3:
 *Note: Use Anaconda Prompt instead of Windows terminal.*